mamiriqbal1/rag_book_qa_prompt/README.md

     pip install -r requirements.txt
     ```

-4. Open jupyter notebook and execute
+4. Open jupyter notebook and run all the cells.
+Wait for execution to complete.
+You can then change your question and re-run the last cell again and again to get the final prompt for using with you favorite LLM.

     ```bash
     jupyter notebook rag_book_qa_prompt.ipynb
     ```

-## Using your own pdf file
+## Using your own PDF file

+You can use your own PDF file with this notebook.

-1. Add the pdf file to books subfolder.
+1. Add the PDF file to books subfolder.
 2. Customize the relevant code to adequately extract needed text from the PDF.
 3. Un-comment and execute the code that creates index and saves it on the disk.
 4. Rest of the steps stay the same.